Ridges in the Dark Energy Survey for cosmic trough identification: Acknowledgements

 \section{Acknowledgements}

 This work was developed during the $\rm 6^{th}$ COIN Residence Program\footnote{\url{https://cosmostatistics-initiative.org/residence-programs/crp6}} (CRP\#6) held in Chamonix, France in August 2019.
 This project is financially supported by CNRS as part of its MOMENTUM programme over the 2018--2020 period.
 The Cosmostatistics Initiative\footnote{\url{https://cosmostatistics-initiative.org}} (COIN) is a non-profit organization whose aim is to nourish the synergy between astrophysics, cosmology, statistics, and machine learning communities.
+AIM acknowledges support from the Max Planck Society and the Alexander von Humboldt Foundation in the framework of the Max Planck-Humboldt Research Award endowed by the Federal Ministry of Education and Research.
 AKM acknowledges the support from the Portuguese Funda\c c\~ao para a Ci\^encia e a Tecnologia (FCT) through grants SFRH/BPD/74697/2010, PTDC/FIS-AST/31546/2017 and from the Portuguese Strategic Programme UID/FIS/00099/2013 for CENTRA.